createcandle/candleappstore/README.md

-# Candle App Store
+# Candle Store

-An app store addon for the Candle Controller.
+An "app store" addon for the Candle Controller, which allows you to install other addons.
 It is a core component of the Candle smart home controller.
 It is one of the first app stores ever to let users filter by privacy protection level.

 https://www.candlesmarthome.com